OWNERSHIP

 The Errabiddy Shear Zone, a 5km to 20km wide major crustal suture that binds the accreted Palaeoproterozoic Glenburgh terrane to the Archaean Yilgarn Craton is partly captured within Krakatoa’s applications.
 Such reworked craton margins are a favourable setting for many large-scale gold and base metal deposits, where long-lived crustal-scale structures can act as conduits for the transfer of heat and mineralising fluids from the upper mantle.
 The structural corridor associated with the Errabiddy Shear Zone offers the Company further significant gold exploration opportunities.

 The discovery of the Tower deposit was made in April 2022.
-Within 7 months the discovery was transformed into a world class clay hosted REE resource (JORC 2012).
+Within 7 months the discovery was transformed into a clay hosted REE resource (JORC 2012).

 An Exploration Target(2) for the Tower area of 57 – 481MT at 530-1050ppm TREO.